-Gayle Felton Love Thy Neighbor Reception 2023
+Gayle Felton Love Thy Neighbor Worship Event 2024

-There will be food and refreshment available, and we will celebrate the life and legacy of the Reverend Dr. Gayle Felton who dedicated her life for a more inclusive society and church.
+We will celebrate the life and legacy of the Reverend Dr. Gayle Felton who dedicated her life for a more inclusive society and church.

 It will include both music and worship.
 Two awards will be given: The Gayle Felton Drum Major for Justice Award and the Jimmy Creech Award for Prophetic Ministry.